jacobleon2117/stormneighbor-app/docs/05-Personal-Notes/01-todo.md

 - [❌] ERROR: 'bio' is declared but its value is never read | CODE: bio, LINE: 255 | FILE: authController.js

 ---

+### 07/25/2025

+remove all placeholder data/text/numbers/etc from every screen. the home screen grettings card needs to only show notifcations from the user